 Many prescription and over the counter medications are toxic to animals.
 Paracetamol is a commonly found pain medication that is particularly poisonous to cats, even in tiny amounts.
 Never medicate your pet without the advice of your veterinarian and make sure that all medications are kept in sealed containers out of the reach of your pets.
 Some pet medicines can also be dangerous to your pet if used incorrectly.
 For example, some flea-prevention treatments for dogs contain compounds that are highly toxic for cats.
 Always use veterinary drugs according to your vet and the package’s instructions.

-Some foods are toxic to your pets and should never be fed.
-These include chocolate, onions and garlic (including products containing onion or garlic powder, e.g. baby food), tomatoes (cats), macadamia nuts, raisins, grapes and products containing caffeine, among other foods (please check with you vet for more information).
+Some foods are toxic to your pets and should never be fed to them.
+These include chocolate, onions and garlic (including products containing onion or garlic powder, e.g. baby food), tomatoes (cats), macadamia nuts, raisins, grapes and products containing caffeine amongst others (please check with you vet for more information).
 Feeding fat trimmings may cause your pet to develop pancreatitis and foods such as raw fish, liver and sugary foods can lead to metabolic diseases when fed in excess.
 Avocado is toxic to many animals including birds, dogs, mice, rabbits, horses and livestock.
 Be careful not to feed your pets cooked bones as these can splinter, causing gastrointestinal obstructions which can be fatal.

 Common plants and mulch